Psyyke/A.C.A.S/docs/usage.md

 #### ⚙️ Chess Variant

+!>Most users do not play chess variants, **you most likely do not need to change this nor the <a target="_about" href="app?shl=useChess960">Chess 960</a>**.
+If you happen to play a variant, A.C.A.S should automatically detect the chess variant you're playing if its supported.

 The <a target="_about" href="app?shl=chessVariant">Chess Variant</a> setting changes the type of chess Fairy Stockfish plays.
 Other engines don’t really support it, but most do support <a target="_about" href="app?shl=useChess960">Chess 960</a>, which is a variant of chess in which the piece starting positions are randomized.

->Most users do not play chess variants, **you most likely do not need to change this nor the <a target="_about" href="app?shl=useChess960">Chess 960</a>**.
-If you happen to play a variant, A.C.A.S should automatically detect the chess variant you're playing if its supported.
+If you happen to play variants, you need to use Fairy Stockfish <a target="_about" href="app?shl=chessEngine">Chess Engine</a>.
+You can access it via `?sab=true`.

 #### ⚙️ Engine Elo